-Currently focused in the north of England, though quickly expanding, Alfa Power is setting up a public charging network focused on rapid and fast charge points for EV drivers to access.
+Quickly expanding, Alfa Power is setting up a nationwide public charging network focused on rapid and fast charge points for EV drivers to access.

 Access to Alfa Power points is available for users that have set up an account and received an RFID card, or on a pay-as-you-go basis by using the network’s app or a smartphone’s QR reader.